rosflight/rosflight_firmware/docs/user-guide/performance.md

 Notice, I didn't include any I tuning.
 As a general rule, try to keep the I gain as low as possible.
 It will _always_ slow your reponse rate to input, and it can induce low frequency oscillations.

-You should _only_ have I gain on roll and pitch if
+You should _only_ have I gain on roll and pitch if one of the following is true:

 1. You expect your CG to change or
 2. you expect your rotor geometry to change.

-This is pretty rare.
+Both of these are pretty rare.
 Instead, use your RC transmitter to trim the aircraft so it hovers on no stick input.
-In the next section will use the RC trim to calculate a feed-forward torque on roll, pitch and yawrate.
+In the RC trim calculation section will use the RC trim to calculate a feed-forward torque on roll, pitch and yawrate.

 ### Tuning Yawrate